 Identify Risks and Controls

 At its core, a RACM depends on an organization’s ability to develop a comprehensive list of risks (internal and external) that may negatively impact the organization, along with the controls in place to defend against those risks.
 Not all risks affect organizations equally, so it is important to identify and document each risk and related control to understand how each risk can truly affect the organization.
-Common risk types include financial, operational, IT, regulatory, fraud, and reputational risks.
+Common risk types include:

 Assess Risks and Controls